mspnp/aks-baseline/README.md

 ## GitHub Actions

-For your reference, a [starter GitHub Actions pipeline](./GitHubAction/AKS-deploy.yml) has been built for your team to consider as part of your IaC solution.
+For your reference, a [starter GitHub Actions workflow](./github-workflow/AKS-deploy.yml) has been built for your team to consider as part of your Infrastructure as Code (IaC) solution.

 ## Deployment Alternatives